kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_fire.md

 ![](file:///android_asset/survival_guide/66.webp)

-**Tinder fungus (chaga)**
+**Tinder fungus and chaga**

+TODO: Talk about tinder fungus

+![](file:///android_asset/survival_guide/chaga.webp)
+[Image source](https://en.wikipedia.org/wiki/File:Fomes_fomentarius_2010_G2.jpg)

 Chaga is a fungus that grows on birch trees.
 Once it forms an ember, it can be transported to a new location to start a fire.
 To restart the fire, place the chaga ember in a tinder bundle and blow gently to ignite it.

-![](file:///android_asset/survival_guide/chaga.webp)
-[Image source](https://en.wikipedia.org/wiki/File:Fomes_fomentarius_2010_G2.jpg)
+TODO: Image of chaga